Paul-DK/frontend-vscode-starter/README.md

 # 🚀 Frontend VS Code Starter

-Welcome to **Frontend VS Code Starter** – a fully customized **Visual Studio Code setup** tailored for **frontend development**! 🎨✨ This setup includes all the essential settings, extensions, and tweaks to **boost productivity** and create a seamless development experience.
+Welcome to my **Frontend VS Code Starter** – a fully customized **Visual Studio Code setup** tailored for **frontend development study**! 🎨✨ This setup includes all the essential settings, extensions, and tweaks to **boost learning and productivity** and create a seamless development experience.

 ---